-The terms and conditions relating to options granted as remuneration during the year to key management personnel are disclosed in Note 27.
+The terms and conditions relating to options granted as remuneration during the year to key management personnel are disclosed in Note 24.

-(2) This executive has a permanent contract with a termination payout of two months.
-This contract has a notice period of 2 months.
+(2) This executive had a permanent contract with a termination payout of two months.
+Resigned 31 July 2023.

-(3) Commenced employment on 1st October 2019.
-This executive has a contract with a duration at will and a termination payout of three months.
+(3) This executive has a contract with a duration at will and a termination payout of three months.
 This contract has a notice of termination of up to 30 days with a restraint of trade condition of 12 months from termination date.
 This restraint covers any business same or similar on a worldwide basis.